gabriel-accettola/dont-fund-me/README.md

 # dont fund me / dont fund this

-We are committed to developing sustainable solutions using free open source software along with one local middle school, one high school, and one college in
+We are committed to developing sustainable solutions using free open source software along with one local middle school, one high school, and one college in,
 - Africa
 - India
 - Indonesia